 Tune-Ups: One way to manage energy costs is to request annual service.
-Furnace maintenance and AC maintenance helps your heating and cooling systems work as designed and efficiently.
+Furnace maintenance helps your heating and cooling systems work as designed and efficiently.
 Running filthy HVAC systems might result in decreased efficiency and damage to your system.

 High efficiency: If you’re in the market for an updated heating and cooling system, think about investing in a high-efficiency system.
 They’re designed to reduce your utility costs and conserve natural resources.
 When selecting an updated HVAC system, pay close attention to the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The higher the SEER or AFUE, the better the efficiency and savings.

 Zoning: Home zoning can dramatically reduce your heating costs.
 This divides your house into separate comfort sections, which are heated or cooled based on your settings.
 With a zoning system, you don’t need to pay to heat or cool seldom used rooms.
 And you can have the exact temperature you desire in busier rooms.

 Smart thermostats: Smart thermostats can make a sizeable difference in energy needs.
 These thermostats pick up on your household’s routine and lower energy consumption while you’re gone.
 You can also use your smartphone or other Wi-Fi-enabled device to adjust temperature settings away.